broadinstitute/eqtl_pipeline_terra/README.md

-# eqtl_pipeline_terra
+# eQTL Pipeline in Terra
-scripts for eQTL pipeline in Terra
+WDL & Python scripts for the eQTL pipeline in Terra